freeCodeCamp/freeCodeCamp/docs/how-to-enable-new-languages.md

 Next, go to the `config/i18n/locales` directory, create a new folder, and give it the name of the new language you're adding.
 For example, if you're launching Dothraki News, create a new folder named `dothraki`.

-Then go to the `english` directory, copy the JSON files, and paste them into your new folder.
+Then copy the JSON files from the `english` directory to your new folder.

 In your new folder, open the `serve.json` file and replace its contents with the following: